teronlabs/decimate/src/README.md

 * Purpose: Return the minimum passing decimation level for the requested results.
 * Parameters:
-    * resultsList: A list of individual Decimation test results.
+    * results: A list of individual Decimation test results.
 Each result in the list is a dictionary with the same structure as the exampleResultItem.
     * maxFails:   A function which takes as input the number of tests and returns the maximum number of failing tests compatible with an overall pass.
         * E.g. if at least 147 passes out of 150 tests is required to declare a pass over the 150 tests, then maxFails(150) returns 3 = 150 - 147.
         * Typically, the provided 'failTable' function is used, but users may supply their own if desired.